BLADE: Bayesian Langevin Active Discovery with Replica Exchange for Identification of Complex Systems: System Discovery with Uncertainty Quantification

-with $md$ being the total number of entries in the parameter, $\tilde{s}_{i}$ representing the estimated variance, and $\tilde{\Xi}_i$ denoting the estimated posterior mode.
-The posterior samples generated from the MCMC method allow direct calculation of the estimated $\tilde{s}_{i}$ and $\tilde{\Xi}_i$.
-If $\tilde{\Xi}_i = 0$, this means that at location $i$, the estimated mode is equal to zero, or the estimated mode is within the threshold and therefore set to zero, then the corresponding basis would be eliminated from the library for the corresponding state.
-The Bayesian error bar works both in model comparison and in threshold selection.
+with $md$ being the total number of entries in the parameter.
+Here, \(\tilde{\Xi}_i\) denotes one entry of the predicted posterior mode of the coefficients and \(\tilde{s}_i\) its posterior standard deviation; thus, Total Error Bar is a squared coefficient of variation (CV)-type aggregate uncertainty metric over the retained coefficients.
+Coefficients thresholded to zero are excluded to avoid numerical instability from near-zero denominators.
+The Bayesian Total Error Bar works both in model comparison and in threshold selection.
 The example of threshold selection is given in Section \ref{sec:4.4}.
-A lower Error Bar indicates a more reliable coefficient result.
-MSE quantifies the discrepancy between the predicted trajectory of the identified model and the actual measurements, which is calculated as
+A lower Total Error Bar indicates a more reliable coefficient result.
+MSE quantifies the discrepancy between the predicted derivatives of the identified model states and the actual measurements, which is calculated as

-where $\mathbf{U}$ denotes the true trejectory data (noise-free) and $\tilde{\mathbf{U}}$ denotes the predicted trajectory data, $N$ and $d$ representing the number of collection and state dimension, respectively.
+where $\dot{\mathbf{U}}$ denotes the true derivative (noise-free) and $\tilde{\dot{\mathbf{U}}}$ denotes the predicted derivative, $N$ and $d$ representing the number of collection and state dimension, respectively.
 The smaller the MSE, the better the model learned fits the data.
-AIC deals with the trade-off between the goodness of fit of the model and the simplicity of the model.
+AIC \cite{akaike1974new, schwarz1978estimating} deals with the trade-off between the goodness of fit of the model and the simplicity of the model.
 Here, AIC can be calculated based on the MSE,

 where $k$ denotes the number of non-zero coefficients.
 The smaller the AIC, the more favorable the model, as it effectively balances model fit and parsimony, penalizing unnecessary complexity while rewarding accuracy.
+Furthermore, we assess uncertainty calibration using the Prediction Interval Coverage Probability (PICP), defined as the fraction of ground-truth values that fall within the posterior confidence interval computed from predictive samples.
+In addition, we report the Mean Prediction Interval Width (MPIW), defined as the average width of the same posterior confidence interval, which complements PICP by quantifying interval sharpness.

-\subsection{Lotka-Volterra system}
+\subsection{Lotka-Volterra System}

 We begin by assessing the method using the Lotka-Volterra system, often known as the predator-prey model.
 This system is extensively utilized to depict the interactions between two competing populations.
 Initially formulated by Lotka to simulate chemical reactions, it has since become a foundational framework for analyzing dynamics in biological systems and economic models.
 The Lotka-Volterra system can be characterized by the following nonlinear ODE system: